solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ## Upgrading Components

-After upgrading a component, you should be sure to run `glooctl check` immediately afterwards. `glooctl check` will scan Gloo for problems and report them back to you.
-A problem reported by `glooctl check` means that Gloo is not working properly and that Envoy may not be receiving updated configuration.
+After upgrading a component, you should be sure to run `glooctl check` immediately afterwards. `glooctl check` will scan Gloo Edge for problems and report them back to you.
+A problem reported by `glooctl check` means that Gloo Edge is not working properly and that Envoy may not be receiving updated configuration.

 ### Upgrading `glooctl`

 {{% notice note %}}
-It is important to try to keep the version of `glooctl` in alignment with the version of the Gloo server components running in your cluster.
-Because `glooctl` can create resources in your cluster (for example, with `glooctl add route`), you may see errors in Gloo if you create resources from a version of `glooctl` that is incompatible with the version of the server components.
+It is important to try to keep the version of `glooctl` in alignment with the version of the Gloo Edge server components running in your cluster.
+Because `glooctl` can create resources in your cluster (for example, with `glooctl add route`), you may see errors in Gloo Edge if you create resources from a version of `glooctl` that is incompatible with the version of the server components.
 {{% /notice %}}